-- Your technologist will escort you to our treatment suite, where you will be greeted by the radiologist and positioned on the table for your exam.
+- We will then escort you to our treatment suite where you will meet the radiologist and be positioned on the table for your exam.

 - The radiologist will use X-ray guidance to correctly position a thin tube and administer a generous amount of local freezing.

 - The radiologist will confirm the correct location by viewing the needle from multiple angles and may test the probe location, if needed.

 - We will let you know when the nerve ablation has begun, a process which takes two minutes for each site.
 Band-Aids will be placed over the treatment areas.

 - A team member will enter with a stretcher and you will be asked to roll on to it.

 - You will be brought into a recovery room, an ice pack will be applied, and we will monitor you for an additional 15-30 minutes post-procedure.

 - You will be assessed by our team and, if there are no concerns, you will be free to leave with your driver.